IT Governance Evidence Platform

 Risk patterns

-Domain risk
+Expiry risk

-A domain expires on your watch.
+A certificate or domain expires on your watch.

 Renewal risk

-Retainer risk
+Review risk

 01